viters/docs/reference/sdk.md

 // Now you can invoke methods on users
 ```

-For more details, please see the documentation for the desired collection endpoint.
+For more details, please see the documentation for the relevant system collection.

 :::tip Before You Begin